EP1: Hey, Nice to Meet You!

 Anna Newell Jones:Okay, sorry.
 I just wanted to make space for you to share, that’s all.
 So, about connection.
 Why in the world is it important and why is that important at all, why do we need each other?

-Amy Moore:Yeah, and Erin, with your line of work, there was – you said some really interesting stuff about how –
+Amy Moore:Yeah, and Erin, with your line of work (as a Denver therapist at The Kali Institute specializing in EMDR and Healing Touch), there was – you said some really interesting stuff about how –

 Anna Newell Jones:Erin always says super interesting stuff.